UPDATE: HIV Prophylaxis Following Non-Occupational Exposure

 This Committee no longer recommends that zidovudine must be included in PEP regimens because it is believed to have no clear advantage in expected efficacy over tenofovir while having significantly higher rates of treatment-limiting side effects.
 As experience with PEP continues to accumulate, it has become increasingly clear that tolerability is one of the most important factors in selecting a PEP regimen, especially when the source person is not available for testing and the patient will need to complete the full 28-day course.

-Unlike protease inhibitors, which block HIV replication in steps after integration with cellular DNA, all three drugs in the recommended regimen (tenofovir, emtricitabine, raltegravir) act before viral integration with cellular DNA, providing a theoretical advantage in preventing establishment of HIV infection.
+Unlike protease inhibitors, which block HIV replication in steps after integration with cellular DNA, all drugs in the recommended regimen (tenofovir, emtricitabine, and raltegravir or dolutegravir) act before viral integration with cellular DNA, providing a theoretical advantage in preventing establishment of HIV infection.

 B. Use of a Three-Drug PEP Regimen